 $\lambda^{(2)}_{Y\vert X}$ measures the degree of association based on the probabilities of error calculated not only from the maximum marginal probability but also from the second-largest observed joint and marginal probabilities.
 As a result, it avoids the limitations caused by the $j$-th column corresponding to $p_{+m_{0(1)}}$, without affecting the overall or marginal probabilities.
-Moreover, calculating $\lambda^{(t)}_{Y\vert X}$ fo all $1 \leq t < c$ can provide valuable insights in exploratory research.
-Goodman–Kruskal's $\lambda_{Y\vert X}$, which relies only on the most frequent category, can be interpreted as a measure quantifying how much interpretability $X$ has in predicting the most frequent category of the dependent variable $Y$.
+Moreover, calculating $\lambda^{(t)}_{Y\vert X}$ for all $1 \leq t < c$ can provide valuable insights in exploratory research.
+Goodman–Kruskal's $\lambda_{Y\vert X}$, which relies only on the most frequent category, can be interpreted as a measure quantifying how much interpretability $X$ has for predicting the most frequent category of the response variable $Y$.
 However, in exploratory research, predicting only the most frequent category of $Y$ may not suffice.
 In some cases, it is essential to understand the extent to which multiple high-frequency categories of $Y$ can be explained by $X$.
-Therefore, when the survey purpose is to quantify the interpretability across multiple categories or to compare different contingency tables under such situations, our proposed measure is particularly well-suited.
+Therefore, when the purpose of the survey is to quantify interpretability across multiple categories or to compare different contingency tables under such situations, our proposed measure is particularly well-suited.
 However, this proposal does not fully address the limitations regarding independence.
 To resolve the issue, an alternative measure is also presented in the following subsection.